 As a mom, you see the summer months stretching out before you, offering a quiet calendar and available time for fun family activities.
 But also looming before you is the pressure of keeping your kids occupied and their brains engaged enough to prevent atrophy over their vacation.

 The beginning weeks of the summer might offer the ultimate diversion for kids, providing needed R & R: pool trips, sleepovers, relaxation.
 Kids need a break from hectic schedules and from hitting the books, just like adults do on occasion.

 At Tyndale, we love to provide good reading materials for families and kids.
 If you have horse lovers in your family, Dandi Daley Mackall’s Winnie the Horse Gentler and Starlight Animal Rescue series will hook young minds.
-For mysteries, consider reading the Red Rock Mysteries series.
-The Wormling series and Robot Wars provide great stories for science fiction and fantasy lovers.
+For mysteries, consider reading the Red Rock Mysteries series by Jerry B. Jenkins and Chris Fabry.
+The Wormling series (Jerry B. Jenkins and Chris Fabry) and Robot Wars (Sigmund Brouwer) provide great stories for science fiction and fantasy lovers.

 For more information and other titles, visit Tyndale.com.

 Wishing you all the best as you unplug, recharge, and read over the summer!

 Becky Brandvik is the Senior Acquisitions & Development Director at Tyndale House Publishers.